-All ENDS products became subject to the premarket requirements laid out in the Tobacco Control Act, Aug.
-8, 2016, which meant any tobacco product not on the market prior to Feb.
-15, 2007 is considered a “new product,” and would have to be authorized by FDA to be on the market.
+All deemed products, including ENDS products, became subject to the premarket authorization requirements in the Tobacco Control Act, effective Aug.
+8, 2016.
+This means that any ENDS product, as well as any other tobacco product, that was not on the market as of Feb.
+15, 2007, is a “new” tobacco product that must be authorized by FDA to be on the market.

-As noted above, in response to this startling increase in youth e-cigarette use, the agency issued a draft guidance in March 2019 that, once finalized, among other things, will outline enforcement priorities FDA will consider with regards to ENDS products currently on the market that lack the required authorization.
+In response to the sharp increase in youth e-cigarette use, the agency issued a draft guidance in March 2019, that among other things, will outline enforcement priorities FDA will consider with regards to ENDS products that lack the required authorization.

 Any e-cigarettes or other ENDS products that were not marketed as of Aug.
-8, 2016, are not subject to a compliance period.
-Therefore, any manufacturer who wishes to market such a product would need to receive marketing authorization from FDA before the product could enter the market or they will be subject to immediate enforcement.
-FDA actively monitors the market to investigate products that may be sold outside of FDA’s compliance policy.
-As part of these investigations, FDA has sent letters to 64 companies seeking information about over 90 ENDS products.
-To date, FDA has issued warning letters to two companies notifying them of the need to remove a combined 27 products from the market.
+8, 2016 need to receive marketing authorization from FDA before the product may enter the market or they will be subject to enforcement.
+FDA actively monitors the market to investigate products that may be on the market illegally.
+As part of these investigations, FDA has sent letters to about 90 companies seeking information on over 110 brands, including ENDS products, to determine if those products are being illegally marketed.
+To date, FDA has issued warning letters to six companies notifying them of the need to remove a combined 71 products from the market.

 Providing Data to Inform Premarket Applications